tjmckinley/MetaWards/_sources/development.rst.txt

 in comformant C, meaning that the package should compile and work on any system on which Python >= 3.7 runs.
 We ourselves are running production MetaWards models on ARM64 on Linux, and develop on X86-64 on Linux and Mac laptops.
-We haven't yet tested on Windows, but have been very careful to not use any platform-specific code, so believe it should work.
-We welcome anyone who wants to check on Windows - pull requests welcome :-).
+The program is tested with CI/CD on Windows 10, and we thank the windows users who've helped us make the tutorial cross-platform.

 The aim of the Python port is to provide a simple and robust API that is a strong foundation for robust growth and scale-up of MetaWards, and